-Natural Childbirth Books #1: Ina May’s Guide to Childbirth
+#1 Natural Childbirth Book: Ina May’s Guide to Childbirth

 The second part of the book is more informational.
 It includes details about the actual birth process and helpful techniques to aid natural birthing.

 Disclaimer #1: This book can be a bit “out there” at times.
-The stories are taken from Ina May’s midwifery experiences in a hippie commune, “The Farm.”
+The stories come from Ina May’s midwifery experiences in a hippie commune, “The Farm.”
 Think SUPER crunchy.

 Disclaimer #2: It can be argued that the book is overly biased and fosters fear of doctors, hospitals, and birth interventions.
 In most cases, the book does so without data or evidence to support such claims.
 At Kopa Birth® we know that women can have amazing, low-intervention natural births in a hospital setting.
 So, let this book pump you up for an empowering natural birth!
 But don’t let it make you fear your doctor.

 During natural childbirth, most of us get to a point where our “rational” brain switches off and we get into full-fledged labor mode.
-You’re focused, you’re working hard, and you may have difficulty verbalizing what help you need.
+You’re focused, you’re working hard, and it may be difficult to verbalize what help you need.
 It it then that a well-prepared birth partner and labor support team really start to shine.

 The book also answers a wide range of questions about pregnancy, the birth process, and basic postpartum care.
 Additionally, while the author is obviously pro-natural-birth, she still presents a nonjudgmental, evidence-based overview of medical interventions.

-Natural Childbirth Books #3: Pregnancy, Childbirth, and the Newborn
+#3 Natural Childbirth Book: Pregnancy, Childbirth, and the Newborn